0m0kenny/oak/bin/bash/README_bash.md

 10) **cgmap_contig.sh**: is a script that adds contig info to the cgmap '*_bayes.vcf' files from the reference genome.
 This is necessary before attempting to index, sort or merge these files.

-9) **cgmap_merge.sh**: is a script that concatentates cgmap '*_bayes.vcf' files with multiple lanes into one vcf file then merges all vcfs into one big merged file.
+11) **cgmap_merge.sh**: is a script that concatentates cgmap '*_bayes.vcf' files with multiple lanes into one vcf file then merges all vcfs into one big merged file.

-10) **subset_vcf.sh**: is a script that subsets the merged vcf files and extracts site quality, allelic frequency and mean depth coverage for further evaluation in the '../R/stats.Rmd' file.
+12) **subset_vcf.sh**: is a script that subsets the merged vcf files and extracts site quality, allelic frequency and mean depth coverage for further evaluation in the '../R/stats.Rmd' file.
 Requires the vcflib package (version 1.0.9).

-11) **filter_vcf.sh**: is a script that filters the merged vcf files using the stats derived from '../R/stats.Rmd', or your own parameters.
+13) **filter_vcf.sh**: is a script that filters the merged vcf files using the stats derived from '../R/stats.Rmd', or your own parameters.
 You can add more parameters as needed.

-12) **wcfst_matrix.sh**: is a script that calculates fst scores via vcftools (Weir and Cockernam Method) for between population diversity.

-13) **extract_fst.sh**: is a script that extracts the mean and weighted fst scores from the slurm logs or the fstlogs if fst calculated locally.

-14) **recalc_meanfst.sh**: is a script that recalculates the mean FST score, after replacing negative values with 0.

-15) **vcf_to_plink.sh**: is a script that converts the merged vcf files to .bed format via PLINK (version 1.9b).
+14) **vcf_to_plink.sh**: is a script that converts the merged vcf files to .bed format via PLINK (version 1.9b).
 You can add more parameters as needed.
 This allows for a more efficient use of the vcf files in R - requires SNPRelate package in R to load the PLINK files.
 Check out the '../R/plinkpca.Rmd' file for clustering of the vcf in R in a PCA plot.

+15) **wcfst_matrix.sh**: is a script that calculates fst scores via vcftools (Weir and Cockernam Method) for between population diversity.

+16) **extract_fst.sh**: is a script that extracts the mean and weighted fst scores from the slurm logs or the fstlogs if fst calculated locally.

+17) **recalc_meanfst.sh**: is a script that recalculates the mean FST score, after replacing negative values with 0.